Imagine Dragons: 2016–2020: Evolve and Origins

-2021–2023: Mercury – Acts 1 & 2
+2021–2023: Mercury – Acts 1 & 2 and Platzman's departure

-On March 8, 2021, Imagine Dragons announced the release of two singles, "Follow You" and "Cutthroat", which were released on March 12.
-The band began teasing their upcoming album which was executively produced by Rick Rubin.
-On June 29, 2021, the band announced the single "Wrecked", along with the pre-order for their fifth studio album Mercury – Act 1 a day later.
-The song was released on July 2, 2021.
-Mercury – Act 1 was released on September 3, along with the single "Monday".
+On March 12, 2021, Imagine Dragons released two singles, "Follow You" and "Cutthroat".
+On July 2, the band released a third single, "Wrecked".
+Their fifth studio album, Mercury – Act 1 was released on September 3, along with the single "Monday".
 Similar to their previous work, the album was met with mixed critical reception.
 It debuted at number nine in the US.
 The album's release coincided with the announcement of a tour in support of the album.

 In October, the band re-released their first three extended plays onto streaming services and digital retailers.
 Each EP features a previously unreleased bonus track.
 The band also released the single "Enemy" featuring rapper JID, as part of the soundtrack to the Netflix series Arcane, on October 28.
 It is the second collaboration between Imagine Dragons and League of Legends, following "Warriors".

 Soon after the release of Mercury – Act 1, the band began teasing towards a follow-up album that would also be executive produced by Rubin.
 In January 2022, Reynolds stated that the album was "almost done" and would be released following the first leg of the Mercury Tour.
 The tour began on February 6 in Miami and concluded on September 15 in Los Angeles.